Cubified/faceid_lock.py/README.md

 Assuming all dependencies have been installed properly (which unfortunately cannot be done with a `requirements.txt` due to freenect not being a `pip` package), simply run:

-     $ ./faceid_lock.py
+     $ ./faceid_lock.py --test

 To ensure that everything has installed successfully.
-It should return an error while also creating the `faceid_lock` configuration directory in `~/.local/share`.
+It should open a black window while also creating the `faceid_lock` configuration directory in `~/.local/share`.
+Control+C from the terminal can be used to close this, or the user's password can be entered within the window itself.
 To configure and run properly, see below.

 ## Configuration